GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 Before you start following the integration guide, read these tips, which will help with steps in the integration guide:

--   To transmit a message from your Sens'it device, double-click the button.
+-   To transmit a message from your Sens'it device, double-press the button.
 -   To request a downlink message, press the button in a short-short-long sequence.
 -   In the "Configuring Datastore for device configuration management" section, you can use the following hexadecimal string for the initial configuration value: `46003f0f8004223c`.
 This hexadecimal string is a valid Sens'it configuration